konstellation-io/kdl-project-template/README.md

 from lib.viz import plot_confusion_matrix
 ```

+**In Vscode**:
+Imports from `lab` directory subdirectories are recognized correctly by code linters
+thanks to the defined `PYTHONPATH=lab` in the .env environment file.
+However, they are not recognized by the terminal,
+so in order to run code with imports from Vscode terminal,
+prepend your calls to Python scripts with `PYTHONPATH=lab` as follows:
+`PYTHONPATH=lab python {filename.py}`.

+**On Drone:**
 To be able to run imports from the `lib` directory on Drone, you may add it to PYTHONPATH in .drone.yml as indicated:

 ```yaml